iteravirgo/bcsitera.github.io/apps/StockRange/docs/en-US/help.md

 Once your needed Stock Range has been created click **Open in Excel** and this one you can modify or send to the Customer.

 If you create Stock Range in Excel, then it is possible to import it into BC with only 2 first rows (Sell-to-No, Item No).
-It assumes that all needed settings in BC are done before.
+It assumes that all needed settings in BusinessCentral are done before.

 For more information and pricing please contact BCS Itera AS:
 [https://www.itera.ee](https://www.itera.ee)